Jeevan-J/Machine-Learning-with-Python/Module_1/README.md

 3. Machine Learning Basics by Edureka - https://www.youtube.com/watch?v=hjh1ikznScg
 4. A Friendly Introduction to Machine Learning - https://www.youtube.com/watch?v=IpGxLWOIZy4

-Hope you got the Introduction well, we will move on to Module 2
+Hope you got the Introduction well, we will move on to Module 2.
+(You can also see SettingUpEnvironment.md in Module 1)